-The Paying Agent shall open and maintain a bank account for each series of the Offer Bonds, which shall be operated solely and exclusively by the said Paying Agent in accordance with the Registry and Paying Agency Agreement (each, a "Payment Account"), provided that beneficial ownership of the Payment Accounts shall always remain with the Bondholders.
-The Payment Accounts shall be used exclusively for the payment of the principal, interest and other payments due onthe Offer Bonds on the relevant Payment Date.
+The Paying Agent shall open and maintain a bank account for the Offer Bonds, which shall be operated solely and exclusively by the said Paying Agent in accordance with the Registry and Paying Agency Agreement (the "Payment Account"), provided that beneficial ownership of the Payment Account shall always remain with the Bondholders.
+The Payment Account shall be used exclusively for the payment of the principal, interest and other payments due on the Offer Bonds on the relevant Payment Date.

-The Paying Agent shall maintain the relevant Payment Account while the relevant series of the Offer Bonds are outstanding, and until six (6) months past the relevant Maturity Date or date of early redemption, as applicable.
-Upon closure of the Payment Accounts, any balance remaining in such Payment Account shall be returned to the Issuer and shall be held by the Issuer in trust and for the irrevocable benefit of the Bondholders with unclaimed interest and principal payments and such other payments that due on the relevant series of the Offer Bonds.
+The Paying Agent shall maintain the Payment Account while the Offer Bonds are outstanding, and until six (6) months past the relevant Maturity Date or date of early redemption, as applicable.
+Upon closure of the Payment Account, any balance remaining in the Payment Account shall be returned to the Issuer and shall be held by the Issuer in trust and for the irrevocable benefit of the Bondholders with unclaimed interest and principal payments and such other payments that are due on the Offer Bonds.